Types of dryers: A clothes dryer buying guide

 While there numerous types of dryers, they can be narrowed down to the following:

 Below, we’ll break down what differentiates these types of dryers and which one could work best for your needs

 1. Gas dryers

 All dryers use heated air and a tumbling motion in order to get your clothes dry.
 The difference comes with how the air within the drum is ultimately heated.
-Gas dryers rely on natural gas or propane to heat up the air to dry your clothes, and a regular house outlet to power the unit.
+Gas dryers, unlike electric dryers, rely on natural gas or propane to heat up the air to dry your clothes, and a regular house outlet to power the unit.
 These types of dryers tend to cost more upfront, but since they don’t require as much electricity, their running costs tend to be cheaper over time.

 Shop Whirlpool® Gas Dryers

 Electric dryers rely purely on electricity to heat and power up the machine.
 Their upfront costs can be cheaper than that of a gas dryer, but because they depend on electricity to run, their running costs may be more expensive than their gas counterparts.
 These dryers are fairly simple to install, though you will need a four-pronged, 240-volt electrical outlet and you may need venting as well.

 While most dryers tend to load from the front, you can find dryers (like these available from Whirlpool) that aesthetically match top-loading washers for a more uniform and cohesive look in your laundry room.
 These types of dryers have their control panel toward the back of the machine like a top-loading washer would, and are usually placed side-by-side.
 Budget-friendly models can usually be found in this style.